 Tips for Finding a Job After College

-In addition to avoiding the common mistakes listed above, doing the following things may help you to find a job after graduation:
+In addition to avoiding the common mistakes listed above, do the following things may help you to find a job after graduation:

-- Create a profile on LinkedIn – This website has become one of the largest networking tools available to modern businesses.
-Create a profile that showcases your experience and post your resume as well – you might be contacted by recruiters.
+Create a profile on LinkedIn – This website has become one of the largest networking tools available to modern businesses.
+Create a profile that showcases your experience.
+Post your resume as well so that recruiters can contact you.